simple2d/simple2d/README.md

 Simple 2D is a small, open-source graphics engine providing essential 2D drawing, media, and input capabilities.
 It's written in C and works across many platforms, creating native windows and interacting with hardware using [SDL](http://www.libsdl.org) while rendering content with [OpenGL](https://www.opengl.org).

-This README will be continuously updated as new features are added, bugs are fixed, and other changes are made.
-[View the latest release notes](https://github.com/simple2d/simple2d/releases/latest) for a link to the documentation for that version.
+Note that this README will be continuously updated as new features are added, bugs are fixed, and other changes are made.
+[View the release notes](https://github.com/simple2d/simple2d/releases) for a link to that version's documentation.

 If you encounter any issues, ping the [mailing list](https://groups.google.com/d/forum/simple2d).
 Learn about [contributing](#contributing) below.